'This is traumatic, terrifying': What you need to know about strangulation

 Here are several agencies that can help:

-Ohio Domestic Violence Network: https://odvn.org.
-The website has a map of programs and shelters across Ohio and information on strangulation and brain injuries at https://www.odvn.org/brain-injury/.
+Ohio Domestic Violence Network: odvn.org.
+The website has a map of programs and shelters across Ohio and information on strangulation and brain injuries at odvn.org/brain-injury/.

-Domestic Violence Project, Inc. (Stark County and surrounding areas, including Carroll County), which has two emergency shelters for men, women and children: 24-hour hotline, 330-453-7233 (SAFE); general information, info@dvpi.org; website: http://www.DVPI.ORG.

 Stephanie Warsmith can be reached at swarsmith@thebeaconjournal.com, 330-996-3705 and on Twitter: @swarsmithabj.